DIPlib/diplib/src/documentation/viewer.md

 ## Introduction

 *DIPlib* includes an *OpenGL*-based image viewer to help in the visualization of intermediate results.
 Its main purpose is as a debugging tool.
-It existis in its own library, which must be linked separately if used.
+It exists in its own library, which must be linked separately if used.
 The viewer contains two main classes